SungYokato/xorpher/README.md

 ### How to use it:

-Simply include the file in your project, then invoke the encrypt / decrypt function as follow:
+Simply include the file xorpher.js or the function "xorpher" itself in your project, then invoke the encrypt / decrypt function as follow:

 ```javascript
 let encrypted = xorpher().encrypt("That's my secret message! 😀", "slk3@#!@2*CT3a1&");